passiomatic/videobox/README.md

 Server started.
 Point your browser to http://localhost:8080 to use the web interface.
 ```

-Once the page is loaded Videobox will ask you to update its library by clicking the update button 🔄.
+At startup Videobox updates its library and will attempt to do it again periodically.

 Add `--help` to list all the available options: